-We extend a warm Welsh welcome to all our passengers at Cardiff Airport.
-If you need assistance at the airport, we have an experienced dedicated team here to help your individual requirements.
+We extend a warm Welsh welcome to all of our passengers at Cardiff Airport.
+If you need assistance at the Airport, we have an experienced and dedicated team here to help with your individual requirements.

 Joint working will enhance the airport customer journey https://www.cardiff-airport.com/news/2017/01/05/joint-working-will-enhance-the-airport-customer-journey/

 Cardiff Airport staff trained by actors with learning disabilities to enhance their communication skills http://www.arts.wales/141247

 Cardiff Airport has appointed Rhys Owen as Director of HR,...

 A new partnership with Aerobility...

 Cardiff Airport is delighted to announce Velindre Cancer Centre as its chosen charity of the year for 2020/21.